Lovely UNESCO sights in Slovakia

 A small picturesque village is perfectly hidden below the peak Sidorovo in the national park Great Fatra (Velka Fatra).
 It consists of 55 wooden houses and at the moment only 18 people live there permanently.

 Stroll uphill and admire the wooden painted houses.
 In one of them – the peasant’s house there is a museum and you can visit its interior.
 Then continue up to the “main square” consisting of the 18th century and discover a bell tower, a well, rows of wooden houses, and a stream – which is also used for washing dishes and clothes.
-There is also a little church and a cemetery nearby
+There is also a Church of the Visitation of the Virgin Mary and a cemetery nearby.

 We mention here 8 wooden churches that were inscribed in the UNESCO World Heritage list.
 These unique wooden churches are located mostly in North-Eastern Slovakia, in the Carpathian Mountain area.